Meth’s Impact On The Body: Euphoria To Desolation

 Intravenous use can introduce contaminants and increase the risk of infections, including HIV and hepatitis, further straining the respiratory system.

 Meth use can suppress appetite, leading to poor nutrition and significant weight loss.
-Chronic meth people often neglect their dietary needs, which can result in nutritional deficiencies and related health problems.
+Chronic meth users often neglect their dietary needs, which can result in nutritional deficiencies and related health problems.

 In addition, according to studies, meth can cause gastrointestinal issues, such as constipation, due to reduced blood flow to the intestines.